 This grant opportunity is part of the above grant program which contributes to Department of Industry, Science, Energy and Resources' Outcome 1: Enabling growth and productivity for globally competitive industries through supporting science and commercialisation, growing business investment and improving business capability and streamlining regulation.
-The Regional CRC-P grants will contribute to the Department of Infrastructure, Transport, Regional Development and Communications' Outcome 3: Strengthening the sustainability, capacity, and diversity of our cities and regional economies including through facilitating local partnerships between all levels of government and local communities; through reforms that stimulate economic growth; and providing grants and financial assistance.
 The Department of Industry, Science, Energy and Resources works with stakeholders to plan and design the grant program according to the Commonwealth Grants Rules and Guidelines.

-✓ The grant opportunity opens
+The grant opportunity opens